So I was very impatient to experience it and to bring you my Soho Farmhouse review!

 The cabins vary in size.
 We had a three bedrooms cabin.
 Each cabin as an outdoor space, a living room, a kitchen, of course, amazing bathrooms, and each comes with bicycles to which labels with your names are attached and wellies.
 They ask you for your shoe size before you arrive on site!

-Of course, the decor is very Soho House.
-It’s this combination of shabby, chic, comfortable yet a little bit trendy decor that has made the success of Soho Houses around the world.
+The decor is the combination of shabby, chic, comfortable yet a little bit trendy decor that has made the success of Soho Houses around the world.
 It makes you feel welcome and comfortable as soon as you walk into the cabin.
 Wood everywhere, warm blankets, multitude of cushions, throws on sofas want to bring the idea of countryside in but it is of course nature and countryside reinvented by Soho House.

 Once you are settled in your cabin, you can really spend the whole time there.
 That’s what attracts people, of course, that sense of privacy in your cabin.